yusufSLCN/KleinValue-Advisor-chrome-extension/README.md

 2. **Customize Settings**
    - Pick a model per provider (e.g., Gemini 2.5 Flash, GPT-4.1 Mini, or Claude 3.5 Sonnet)
-   - Tune confidence threshold, auto-analysis, and temperature in the Analysis Controls block
+   - Tune auto-analysis behavior, temperature, and image usage in the Analysis Controls block
    - Refresh models anytime to stay current with the provider's catalog

 ## 📖 How to Use